yamisukii/yamisukii/README.md

 - Junior Solidity Developer

 🚀 **Backend Enthusiast:**
-I'm deeply passionate about backend development, exploring APIs, and optimizing server connections.
+I'm deeply passionate about backend development, exploring APIs.
 Always eager to dive into new challenges!

 🔗 **Blockchain and DeFi Explorer:**
 While I navigate the backend, I also delve into the exciting realms of blockchain, cryptography, and DeFi.
 Actively contributing to Ethereum and smart contract development.